 - the contract involves a transfer of a significant asset or an exchange of significant assets.

-If a class 2 contract has a value, or likely value of more than $5 million, it becomes a class 3 contract.
+For our council, if a class 2 contract has a value or likely value of more than $5 million (inc GST), it becomes a class 3 contract.
 Agencies must publish a copy of a class 3 contract on the register of government contracts.

-Class 3 - Class 2 contract parameters(above), and a contract value of greater than $5 million.
+Class 3 - Class 2 contract parameters(above), and a contract value of greater than $5 million (inc GST).

-Please find details of any such contracts below:
+Please find details of any such procurement contracts (active tenders) below:

 - Current Port Stephens Council active tenders (PDF 85KB)